demux/drf-webhooks/README.md

     - [x] Reusable OpenAPI schemas
 - [x] Configurable webhooks that simply work *(by way of django signals magic)* without the developer having to keep track of where to trigger them
     - [x] Still allow for "manual" triggering of webhooks
-        - This is useful because signals aren't always triggered.
+        - This is useful because signals aren't always triggered
         - For example: `QuerySet.update` does not trigger signals
 - [x] Disable webhooks using context managers
     - This can be useful when syncing large chunks of data